 The City of Maple Ridge (CMR) and Ridge Meadows RCMP are working with community partners and organizations to develop programs, services and initiatives that address the underlying causes of youth involvement with gun and gang violence.
-On March 16, 2023, Pam Damoff, Parliamentary Secretary to the Minister of Public Safety, on behalf of the Honourable Marco Mendicino, Minister of Public Safety, announced that Maple Ridge will receive $1.8 million from the Building Safer Communities Fund (BSCF) as part of a four year plan to build resiliency against gun and gang entanglement amongst the young people in our community.
+On March 16, 2023, Pam Damoff, Parliamentary Secretary to the Minister of Public Safety, on behalf of the Honourable Marco Mendicino, Minister of Public Safety, announced that Maple Ridge will receive $1.8 million from the Building Safer Communities Fund (BSCF) as part of a three year plan to build resiliency against gun and gang entanglement amongst the young people in our community.

 The BSCF was created to support municipalities and Indigenous (First Nation, Inuit or Métis) governments in their efforts to address gun and gang prevalence.
 This funding will help CMR and its partners to promote safety, community/individual wellness, and inclusion amongst our youth and their support systems.

 Vulnerability to gang entanglement can be greatly reduced through early prevention, education and the reinforcement of strong connections and relationships with trusted adults in our community.
 Community engagement, prevention and intervention are the project pillars guiding our work.